Converting HTML to WordPress (Step-by-Step)

 The first thing you need to do is create a new theme folder.
 You can do that on your desktop as you would for a directory on your computer.
 Name it whatever you want your theme to be called.

-After that, go to the code editor and create a number of text files.
+After that, go to your code editor and create a number of text files.
 Name them the following:

 Don’t do anything with them yet, keep the files open in the editor.
 You will need them soon.